Edward Fauver: Alma

 Fauver was the head football coach at Alma College in Alma, Michigan for one season, in 1899, compiling a record of 2–1–3.

 Oberlin

 After his year at Alma, Fauvner became the head coach at Oberlin College in Oberlin, Ohio for five seasons, from 1900 to 1904, three of those seasons alongside his brother Edgar Fauver.
 At Oberlin, his teams generated a record of 24–15–2.

 Rochester

 Fauver went on to become the head football coach and athletic director at the University of Rochester in Rochester, New York.
 He was the head football coach for the 1917 and 1918 seasons and achieved a record of 4–5–1.
+He was Rochester's baseball coach from 1918 to 1928 and compiled a 27-59-1 record.
 While at Rochester, he helped to form the New York State Conference of Small Colleges and the Western New York Intercollegiate Athletic Conference.
 On October 18, 1930, the school chose to honor him by naming the university's stadium in his honor.
+He served as the university's athletic director until 1939 and chairman of the department of physical education until 1945.